loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

 Or more precisely:

-**Boundary data is ontological priority; bulk dynamics is just an extension of boundary data.**
+**GLS theory argues: Boundary data might be ontological priority; bulk dynamics might be just an extension of boundary data.**

 ## 🎈 Starting from Balloons: Boundary Contains All Information